4th Cavalry (India): History

-In November 1915 they left the front and entrained for Marseilles, however they did not sail until the end of December.
+In November 1915 they left the front and entrained for Marseille, however they did not sail until the end of December.
 They were transferred to Mesopotamia, arriving in January 1916.
 They were transferred to serve with the 6th Indian Cavalry Brigade.
 They left Mesopotamia and returned to India in late 1917.
+In late 1920 the 4th Cavalry were sent to Palestine on occupation duties, not returning to Bombay, India until January 1922.

-In late 1920 the 4th Cavalry were sent to Palestine on occupation duties, not returning to India until January 1922.
-At Bombay in April 1922 they amalgamated with the 2nd Lancers (Gardner's Horse) to form the 2nd - 4th Cavalry.
+In April 1922, the 4th was amalgamated with the 2nd Lancers (Gardner's Horse) to form the 2nd–4th Cavalry.
 However this title was short-lived and the new unit was retitled 2nd Lancers (Gardner's Horse) by October 1922.